 Healthcare Management Track

 The Eberhardt School of Business MBA track in healthcare management provides general management training with a focus on the dynamic and growing health sector.
-It equips students with a familiarity with institutions of the health sector.
-It offers a more thorough management background than found in many Masters in Health Administration (MHA) programs and more health specific education than the general MBA.
-It is a well-accepted qualification for advancement to many of the most responsible positions in hospitals, clinics, health insurance, long term care, pharmaceuticals, medical technology, consulting, professional associations, and government service.
-Students take all required MBA courses plus four courses focused on, or closely related, to the health sector.
-In addition, the required MBA internship is expected to be based in a health-related setting.
+It equips students with a familiarity of institutions in the health sector.
+It offers a more thorough management background than found in many Masters in Health Administration (MHA) programs and more health specific education than a general management MBA.
+It is a well-accepted qualification for advancement to many of the most responsible positions in hospitals and health systems, health insurance, long term care, pharmaceuticals, medical technology, consulting, professional associations, and government service.
+Students focusing in heathcare management take all required MBA courses plus four courses focused on, or closely related, to the health sector.
+In addition, the required MBA internship for these students is expected to be based in a health-related setting.

 Faculty: Peter Hilsenrath, Ph.D., Albert Huang, Ph.D. and Sacha Joseph-Mathews, Ph.D.